taku25/ULG.nvim/README.md

 :ULG start!     " Open a file picker to select a log file to tail.
 :ULG stop       " Stop tailing the current log (leaves the window open).
 ```

+### Log Window Actions
+*   `P` (by default): Opens a prompt to input a remote command to send to the Unreal Editor.
+Completion for configured commands is available.

 To close the log window, focus it and run `:q`.